sachinkorevisualstudio/csharpwinformdesignerexp/README.md

+{{Overview (free opensource designer developed purely on javascript html css) kindly note this is hobbistic project:project design created by using this extension may be opened by visual studio but not vice versa it may remove code  so dont open your vs ide projects by using this extension. just useful in design place points x,y location not more than it currently. this is just test version currently not working fully.}}

-Overview (free opensource designer developed purely on javascript html css) WinForms Designer is a VS Code extension that provides a visual designer for C# Windows Forms applications.
+WinForms Designer is a VS Code extension that provides a visual designer for C# Windows Forms applications.
 It supports two-way editing, meaning changes in the visual designer are reflected in the .Designer.cs code, and vice versa.
 The designer uses a dark theme by default, with drag-and-drop support for adding controls, property editing, event handler generation, and real-time synchronization with your code.
 This extension is ideal for .NET developers working with WinForms in VS Code, offering a modern alternative to traditional designers like Visual Studio's.
 It supports .NET 8 and focuses on ease of use with a dark mode interface.
 Key Features: